All Episodes

 You don't have to share your money.

-We wouldn't have begrudged him.
+I wouldn't have begrudged him.

 And I remember telling Lauren in the story that, you know, we didn't even know who Donald Trump was.

-I said, Who's Donald Trump?
+I said, who's Donald Trump?

 Who's the guy with the name on the plane?